Skip to content

 Cusco as the Capital of the Inca Empire

 In Inca belief, Cusco was considered the center of the world.
 The name Qosqo is often explained as "Navel of the World."
-This interpretation fits the city's symbolic status, even if linguistic details are explained differently depending on the source.
+This interpretation fits the city's symbolic position, even if linguistic details are explained differently depending on the source.

-Spanish Conquest and Colonial Period
+Spanish Conquest and Colonial Era

 In the 16th century, the Spanish reached Cusco.
 The colonial city often arose directly on Inca foundations.
-This is precisely why Cusco feels so special today: precise Inca stones below, colonial churches, monasteries, and mansions above.
+This is precisely why Cusco seems so special today: precise Inca stones below, colonial churches, monasteries, and mansions above.

 Cusco in the Republic of Peru